The Great Police DEBATE w/ Michael Malice, Jason Ellis, Angry Cops, & Alex Stein

 I care about what you walk away with and realize.

-i said and remember everything i said i don't blame him but what happens when he writes that police report what happens when he testifies against you you are fucked well i just want to say this and michael makes some good points and i I would say overall, cops probably aren't bad, Rich.
+if you talk to the cop you just saw he didn't hear everything i said and remember everything i said i don't blame him but what happens when he writes that police report what happens when he testifies against you you are well i just want to say this and michael makes some good points and i I would say overall cops probably aren't bad, Rich.

-Like, is there a line that you would draw where you're like, hey, listen, I believe in the First Amendment more than I believe in my superior telling me what to do?
+where you're like, hey, listen, I believe in the First Amendment more than I believe in my superior telling me what to do.

 So I want to say that Michael is right in some aspect of this, right?

-However, on the same side or opposite side of the same coin, there's a thing called police discretion, which I've used before, which says that if I look at something as an individual that happens to be a police officer and I deem that I don't want to do anything about it, good or bad, we can debate that later.
+there are people that follow rules and those rules are bad and they shouldn't follow them however on the same side for ops ops at the same point there's been couple east discretion which i've used before which says that if i look at something as an individual that happens to be police officer and i think that i don't want to do anything about it but are bad we can I can choose not to.

-And I'll give you a personal example of how I did it in the right way, and that's New York State has very strict firearm policies.
+And I'll give you a personal example of how I did it in the right way.

-I had somebody that came from out of state that had a legal permit from out of state, but in New York State didn't recognize that pistol permit.
+I had somebody that came from out of state that had a legal permit from out of state, but in New York state didn't recognize that pistol permit.

 I pull him over.